jfut/ganeti-rpm/doc/install-rhel.md

 ### Change the CPU type: cpu_type

-This parameter determines the emulated cpu for the instance.
+This parameter determines the emulated CPU for the instance.

 ```bash
 # For clusters with the same CPU, it is possible to use the 'host' cpu type: